 The once-pristine Finger Lakes are under stress.
-While they dodged a bullet in 2014 when the state banned high-volume fracking for natural gas, major threats remain: invasive species, gigantic garbage dumps, stream runoff carrying agricultural and munitions wastes, toxic waste dumps, salt mines, etc.
+While they dodged a bullet in 2014 when the state banned high-volume fracking for natural gas, major threats remain: invasive species, toxic algae (cyanobacteria), landfills and incinerators for New York City’s garbage, stream runoff carrying agricultural and munitions wastes, coal ash landfills, salt mines.
+The list goes on.

 A drinking water source for hundreds of thousands, the 11 Finger Lakes have also emerged as one of upstate New York’s most powerful economic engines.
 They are home to a flourishing wine and tourism industry even as most of upstate New York is starved for economic activity.

 And yet, the state and federal agencies charged with protecting the lakes often side with private interests that seek to exploit the region for profit.
 Ditto for many local politicians.

 While local environmental groups try— with meager funding — to engage these deep-pocket threats, local media tend to remain on the sidelines.
 My goal for Water Front is to shed more light on these increasingly consequential David-versus-Golaith battles.
 I’ve come to believe in hard-core journalism and its power to level the playing field.